 - 1. If an applicant has been determined to be an eligible individual, documentation supporting that determination. - 2.
 If an applicant or individual receiving services under an Individualized Plan for Employment (IPE) has been determined to be ineligible, documentation supporting that determination. - 3.
 Documentation that describes the justification for closing an applicant's or eligible individual's record of services if that closure is based on reasons other than ineligibility, including closure prior to eligibility determination. - 4.
 Documentation supporting the determination that an individual has a significant disability or a most significant disability. - 5.
-If an individual with a significant disability requires an exploration of abilities, capabilities, and capacity to perform in realistic work situations through trial work experiences or extended evaluations in order to determine whether the individual is an eligible individual, documentation supporting the need for and the plan for the trial work experience or extended evaluation, documentation supporting the periodic assessments conducted during the trial work experiences or extended evaluations, and the written plan developed during the trial work experience or extended evaluation. - 6.
+If an individual with a significant disability requires an exploration of abilities, capabilities, and capacity to perform in realistic work situations through trial work experiences in order to determine whether the individual is an eligible individual, documentation supporting the need for and the plan for the trial work experience, documentation supporting the periodic assessments conducted during the trial work experiences, and the written plan developed during the trial work experience. - 6.
 The IPE and any amendments to the IPE.

-Documentation describing the extent to which the applicant or eligible individual exercised informed choice regarding the provision of assessment services and the extent to which the eligible individual exercised informed choice in the development of the IPE with respect to the selection of the specific employment outcome, the specific VR services needed to achieve the employment outcome, the entity to provide the services, the employment setting, the settings in which the services will be provided, and the methods to procure the services. - 7.
-In the event that an individual obtains competitive employment, verification that the individual is compensated at or above the minimum wage and that the individual's wage and level of benefits are not less than that customarily paid by the employer for the same or similar work performed by non-disabled individuals. - 8.
+Documentation describing the extent to which the applicant or eligible individual exercised informed choice regarding the provision of assessment services and the extent to which the eligible individual exercised informed choice in the development of the IPE with respect to the selection of the specific employment outcome, the specific VR services needed to achieve the employment outcome, the entity to provide the services, the employment setting, the settings in which the services will be provided, and the methods to procure the services.

+- 7. In the event that an individual obtains competitive employment, verification that the individual is compensated at or above the minimum wage and that the individual's wage and level of benefits are not less than that customarily paid by the employer for the same or similar work performed by non-disabled individuals. - 8.
 Documentation concerning any action and decision resulting from a request by an individual for review of a rehabilitation counselor determination. - 9.
-In the event that an applicant or eligible individual requests that documentation in the record of services be amended and the documentation is not amended, documentation of the request. - 10.
+If an applicant or eligible individual requests to amend documentation in the record of services, but the documentation remains unchanged, there should be documentation noting the request. - 10.
 Documentation regarding referrals made by RS. - 11.
 In the event an individual's record of service is closed as a successful rehabilitation, documentation that demonstrates the services provided under the individual's IPE contributed to the achievement of the employment outcome.
-In addition, documentation must show that all of the following requirements have been met: - The individual has achieved the employment outcome that is described in the individual's IPE and is consistent with the individual's strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice.
+In addition, documentation must show that all he following requirements have been met: - The individual has achieved the employment outcome that is described in the individual's IPE and is consistent with the individual's strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice.

-SECTION Administrative Issues SECTION NO. 1-11 PART Record of Services PUBLISHED 03/21
+SECTION Administrative Issues PART Record of Services